 Let’s start by looking at the user interface, and dig into the details of the different trigger types.

-(Pssst!
+Pssst!
 Triggers have been moved into the management page.
-I’ll be updating the descriptions and screenshots, thank you for your understanding and patience 😊
+I'm working on updating the descriptions and screenshots, thank you for your understanding and patience 😊

 First, click Triggers.
 Then, on the linked services tab, click New:

 The New Trigger pane will open.
 The default trigger type is Schedule, but you can also choose Tumbling Window and Event:

 Let’s look at each of these trigger types and their properties!

 Schedule triggers can execute one or more pipelines on a set schedule.
 You have full control and flexibility of the day(s) and time(s) you want to run the trigger, and you can define a start and end date for when the trigger should be active.

 You can define a basic recurring schedule, such as: